Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cats prefer to be left to their own devices in an area where they feel comfortable.
 Disrupting their sense of peace can be difficult for both you and your cat.
 One of the most stressful situations your cat may experience is a trip to the vet.

 When you finally make it to the veterinarian’s office, your cat may still be on edge.
-Attempting to escape their carrier, lash out at the staff, or run away is a common reaction from cats of all ages and sizes.
+Attempting to escape their carrier, lashing out at the staff, or running away are common reactions from cats of all ages and sizes.
 Luckily, there are ways you can calm your cat before and at the vet.
-Let’s take a look at eight proven methods that make taking your cat to the vet easier for all those involved, especially your kitty.
+Let’s take a look at 8 proven methods that make taking your cat to the vet easier for all those involved, especially your kitty.

 divider-cat

-The 8 Steps to Calm Your Cat Before and At the Vet
+The 8 Ways to Calm Your Cat Before & at the Vet

 1. Introduce Your Cat to Their Carrier